-Figure 4.1 shows that the eastern portion of the City is predominately White, with specific areas that have a 20 to 40 percent of Non-White Population.
+Figure 4.1 illustrates the level of diversity in Waterford.
+According to the HCD AFFH Data Viewer, shows that the eastern portion of the City is predominately White, with specific areas that have a 20 to 40 percent of Non-White Population.
 The western portion of the City is predominately Hispanic or Latino with areas of Non-White Population (20 to 40 percent).